Researches-Org/sortable_challenge/README.md

 Let's do here a very limited average case analysis in order to note that the probability of the worst case is really small.
 Consider the following reasoning:

-* The greater the number of different terms in one title listing, the greater the likelihood that this listing corresponds to all products.
+* The greater the number of different terms in one listing title, the greater the likelihood that this listing corresponds to all products.
-* Consider t the number of all possible terms to be used in a title listing, it is a big number when compared with the number of terms in a listing title.
+* Consider t the number of all possible terms to be used in a listing title, it is a big number when compared with the number of terms in a listing title.
 * Consider x the number of terms in a listing title, x is much more smaller than t.
 * The probability that one of these x terms be a product term (model or family) is x/t, which is a small number.
 * The probability that a listing matches all products is the probability that it matches the first product and the second and the third, and so on.
 So it is x/t to the mth power where m is the number of products, which is even smaller than x/t.